twojay-dn/streamlit_services/check_answer_test/resource/prompt/gen_hint_list.md

 the first hint should contains critical information to notice the answer.
 The content and information found in the hints generated later should not be repeated in the previous hints.

+## Utilizing Word Meaning
+- Use the provided {word_meaning} as a basis for creating hints.
+- Break down the meaning into smaller, less obvious clues without directly stating the full definition.
+- Create hints that describe situations or scenarios where the {word_meaning} would be applicable, without directly mentioning the target word.
+- Based on the {word_meaning}, generate hints using related concepts or ideas, expanding on the core meaning without revealing it entirely.
+- Ensure that hints based on {word_meaning} are distributed throughout the list, not just clustered at the beginning or end.

 ## Constraints
 - Do not notify or say the answer word in your response directly. never use the word : {target_word} in any case of your response.
 - Your hints are not allowed to be the same.
 Your hints must be related to {target_word}.
 Use words and expressions that are related to {target_word}.